kachurun/opfs-worker/README.md

 - `OPFSError` - Base error class for all OPFS-related errors
 - `OPFSNotSupportedError` - Thrown when OPFS is not supported in the browser
-- `OPFSNotMountedError` - Thrown when OPFS is not mounted
+- `OPFSNotMountedError` - Thrown when OPFS is not mounted and automatic mounting fails
 - `PathError` - Thrown for invalid paths or path traversal attempts
 - `FileNotFoundError` - Thrown when a requested file doesn't exist
 - `DirectoryNotFoundError` - Thrown when a requested directory doesn't exist